rakudo/rakudo/WINDOWS-INSTALL.md

 Windows installers do not come with a "spec file" to automatically download and install dependencies as does Linux packages, such as 'dnf/rpm'.
 If not included in the installer, it is up to the user to figure them out on his own.
 Perl 6 / Raku comes with such a dependency for 'git', which is required to comfortably install packages with the Raku module installer 'zef'.

-To install "git", go to
+To install 'git', go to [https://git-for-windows.github.io/](https://git-for-windows.github.io/) and download the '??' file.

-[https://git-for-windows.github.io/](https://git-for-windows.github.io/)

 and scroll down from the top.